-A. Provide policy inputs to the management through research studies
+A. Provide policy inputs to the management through research studies:

-- Conduct in-house studies and other research activities through subject matter specialists within the organisation at the Head Office and Regional Offices
+- Conduct in-house studies and other research activities through subject matter specialists within the organisation at the Head Office and Regional Offices.

-B. Manage the Research and Development (R&D) Fund
+B. Managing Research and Development (R&D) Fund

 - Research Projects/Studies

 Studies and research projects supported under the R&D Fund aim at acquiring new insights into the problems of agriculture and rural development through in-depth studies, applied research and innovative approaches.
 During 2021-22, the studies sanctioned covered a variety of areas like value chain financing, aquaculture, rainfall and tank storage, agri-market, mega food parks, impact evaluation of credit under MSME, SHG/JLG, documenting stories of successful farmers, women empowerment under ‘My Pad My Right’, artificial intelligence, etc. During FY 2021-22, the following studies were completed: